 Patients in the Inn Residential Programs (outlined below) are developing their treatment alliance and require proximity to nursing support.

-Inn Residential Program–Nursing and Quarantine (IRP-NQ): The Austen Riggs Center has developed a version of our longstanding Inn Residential Program to allow us to resume admitting patients, while at the same time observing rigorous protocols to safeguard our community from the novel coronavirus.
+Inn Residential Program–Admission with quarantine: The Austen Riggs Center has developed a version of our longstanding Inn Residential Program to allow us to resume admitting patients, while at the same time observing rigorous protocols to safeguard our community from the novel coronavirus.
 This level of care uses quarantine and virus testing for new patients, while offering our highest degree of nursing support.
-Read more here: www.austenriggs.org/IRP-NQ
+Read more here: www.austenriggs.org/admission-with-quarantine.

 Inn Residential Program – Nursing (IRP-N): Patients in IRP-N are offered a daily meeting with the nursing staff to support self-management.
 Patients have access to a program group aimed at developing their abilities to turn to peers for support.